By: Tavaga Research

-The RBI in the latest (4th December) MPC meet left the key interest rates unchanged for the third time in a row, against the backdrop of inflation remaining elevated, above the tolerance band of 2-6 percent.
+The RBI in the latest (5th April) MPC meeting left the key interest rates unchanged for the fifth time in a row, against the backdrop of rising Covid-19 cases and state-wise lockdowns in Maharashtra and Delhi.

-More importantly, it hinted at more easing ahead to support the economy if the need arises.
+More importantly, it hinted at continued support ahead to the economy, if the need arises.
 All the members of the MPC voted unanimously in favor of maintaining a pause.
-This was the 26th MPC meeting since its inception in June 2016.
+This was the 28th MPC meeting since its inception in June 2016.

-The Reserve Bank continued to maintain an accommodative stance and signaled that it will continue to do so at least for this financial year.
+The Reserve Bank continued to maintain an accommodative stance and signaled that it will continue to do so till economic recovery comes back on track.